oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 Vector embeddings are generated using Machine Learning models.
 How do you decide which embedding model to use?
 After all, there are open-source embedding models and proprietary embedding models that you might have to pay for, or you could create and train your own embedding models.
 To add to the confusion, each embedding model has been trained on specific data.
 The type of embedding model you use will depend on the type of data that you plan to embed and how well that model performs for the searches you or your application need to perform.

-Once you decide on one or more embedding models to try, you can choose to create vector embeddings outside the database or inside the database by importing the models directly into Oracle Database if they are compatible with the Open Neural Network Exchange (ONNX) standard.
-Since Oracle Database uses the ONNX runtime directly within the database, these imported models can be used to generate vector embeddings in Oracle Database.
+Once you decide on one or more embedding models to try, you can choose to create vector embeddings outside the database or inside the database by importing the models directly into Oracle AI Database if they are compatible with the Open Neural Network Exchange (ONNX) standard.
+Since Oracle AI Database uses the ONNX runtime directly within the database, these imported models can be used to generate vector embeddings in Oracle AI Database.

 In this Lab we are going to be searching on a text column, and we will use the all-MiniLM-L12-v2 model.
 This model was built using the sentence-transformers library.
 This model takes sentences or paragraphs and converts them into 384-dimensional vectors.
 Each of these 384 dimensions captures a specific aspect of the sentence's meaning or characteristics.
 We will be using a pre-built version of this model, which just means that it has already been converted into an ONNX format and is ready to be loaded into the database.
 You can find the details about how this was done in the blog post [Now Available!
 Pre-built Embedding Generation model for Oracle Database 23ai] (https://blogs.oracle.com/machinelearning/post/use-our-prebuilt-onnx-model-now-available-for-embedding-generation-in-oracle-database-23ai).